evancohen/smart-mirror/README.md

 - Philips Hue

 #### Installation
 In order to get started I suggest a clean install of Raspbian.
-You can get snag a fresh copy of Jessie (recommended, it's the future) or Wheezy from the [Raspbian Download Page](https://www.raspberrypi.org/downloads/raspbian/).
+You can snag a fresh copy of Jessie (recommended, it's the future) or Wheezy from the [Raspbian Download Page](https://www.raspberrypi.org/downloads/raspbian/).

 ##### Getting Chromium
 Once you get that up and running you'll need to download the latest version of Chromium.
 Unfortunately armhf binaries for Chromium are a little tricky to find, but Ubuntu has you covered.
 Thank you [Conor O'Neill](http://conoroneill.net/running-the-latest-chromium-45-on-debian-jessie-on-your-raspberry-pi-2/) for figuring this out!
 If you are running Wheezy you'll also need to update libc6 (Thank you [Robert Shenton](https://github.com/miltage/) for sharing this with me), instructions for that can be found here: (http://stackoverflow.com/questions/10863613/how-to-upgrade-glibc-from-version-2-13-to-2-15-on-debian)[http://stackoverflow.com/questions/10863613/how-to-upgrade-glibc-from-version-2-13-to-2-15-on-debian]